DanielBMarkham/Info-Ops/manuscript/chapter21.md

 First we need a real backlog, not just a Master Backlog.

 What's on a backlog?
-Remember, there are only five things that can go on a backlog: tests we are currently working on, tests we will be working on next, tests we need to start seriously thinking about, and the Master Backlog.
+Remember, there are only four things that can go on a backlog: tests we are currently working on, tests we will be working on next, tests we need to start seriously thinking about, and the Master Backlog.
+(Tasks are a fifth type of item, but we're deliberately ignoring them.)

 Physically, we just want some cards.
 Diagrams are for navigation, cards for manipulation.
 And we plan on manipulating the backlog in a lot of different ways.